Revisiting Cases 2 and 11 of the Map Color Theorem: Case 2

 Finally, since there are edges $(0, y_0)$ and $(\varepsilon, y_1)$, we can attach a handle near these edges to add the final missing edges $(0, \varepsilon)$ and $(y_0, y_1)$.
 We contract the edge $(y_0, y_1)$ to obtain an embedding of the complete graph $K_{12s+14}$.
 As calculated by Ringel \cite[p.116]{Ringel-MapColor}, this is a minimum genus embedding, for all $s \geq 1$.

-Once again, the arc-labelings are simpler than that of Ringel and Youngs \cite{RingelYoungs-Case2}, but there is a disagreement between the smallest case and the general case, namely the identity of vertex $v$.
+Once again, the arc-labelings are simpler than that of Ringel and Youngs \cite{RingelYoungs-Case2}, but there is another minor disagreement between the smallest case and the general case, namely the identity of vertex $v$.
 We leave open the possibility of further unifying the solutions to both of these residues.